 AeroSafety World continues Flight Safety Foundation’s tradition of excellence in aviation safety journalism that stretches back more than 50 years.
-AeroSafety World, originally called Aviation Safety World, was launched as a full-color monthly magazine in July 2006.
-Effective with the November 2016 issue, AeroSafety World transitions to a digital-only format and will continue to offer in-depth analysis of important safety issues facing the industry as well as a greater emphasis on timely news coverage.
+AeroSafety World, originally called Aviation Safety World, was launched as a full-color magazine in July 2006 and is now published 10 times a year.
+Effective with the November 2016 issue, AeroSafety World transitioned to a digital-only format, but continues to offer in-depth analysis of important safety issues facing the industry as well as a greater emphasis on timely news coverage.
 Archives containing the seven newsletters the Foundation produced before AeroSafety World was launched remain active and back issues of the newsletters are still available.
 See Publications for more information.

 Publishing a digital magazine, especially a high-quality one like AeroSafety World, is expensive.
 Members make all that possible.
 We feel they are entitled to some privileges.